openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofSetColor(255, 50);
 	ofTriangle(p1, p2, p3);

 We are defining the three points of the triangle using three points set relative to the mouse position.
-If all goes well, we will end up with something like this:
+We end up with:

 ![Single Triangle Brush](images/intrographics_singletrianglebrush.png "Results of using the single triangle brush")

-We've just used vectors!
-Now we are going to want to be able to rotate our triangles to point in any direction.
+Since we defined the points of our triangle as vectors, we can use the `ofVec2f` class method `rotate(...)` to rotate our triangles.
 Previously, we've fearlessly used trigonometry (sin and cos) for our rotations.
-But `ofVec2f` has a [`rotate()`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") function.
+We use [`rotate(...)`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") like this: `myPoint.rotate(45.0)`.
+We pass in a rotation amount as a `float` and our `myPoint` variable is rotated around the origin counter-clockwise by that amount.
 Let's try adding rotation into our code:

 	ofVec2f mousePos(mouseX, mouseY);